8base/Documentation/docs/projects/backend/graphql/graphql-api-readme.md

 ## Fragments

-Queries can get verbose and unorganized.
-Fragments create a set of fields that can then be used to represent the defined set.
+Queries can become long and complex.
+Fragments create a set of fields that can be used to represent the defined set.
+If you wanted several fields from two different authors, you can use a fragment, instead of repeating the fields twice.
+In this query, we have a fragment called `{ ...authorFrag }`, which contains several fields:

 ```graphql
 query {